 A credit to the account means you remove a portion of the patient's balance by adding a negative adjustment.
 Credits occur for the following scenarios:

-If a patient ends up with a negative account balance after a negative adjustment is entered as shown above, the patient may decide to keep the credit on the account or you may process a refund (negative Patient Payments).
+If a patient ends up with a negative account balance after a negative adjustment is entered as shown above, the patient may decide to keep the credit on the account or you may process a refund (negative Payment Allocation).
 Refunds only apply to procedures or goods the patient has already paid for.
 You would be returning money to a patient with the original payment type.

-To process a return on a credit card, see Returning a Payment (Refund)
+To process a return on a credit card, see Credit Card Return.
+ACH transactions cannot be refunded back to the original account.

 Scenario 1: Your patient purchased a product that they want to return.